YileC928/final-project-covid-twitter/README.md

 New York Governor Andrew Cuomo: https://twitter.com/NYGovCuomo

-## Covid Data:
+## Covid Data

 JHU COVID MAP: https://coronavirus.jhu.edu/map.html

 # Files in this repository

 ## Main repository

+`1_Data_collection_and_covid19_data_analysis.ipynb`: The notebook for data collection and covid data analysis

+`2_Load_Tweets_and _word_frequency_analysis.ipynb`: The notebook for Tweets analysis

+`3_Record_linkage.ipynb`: The notebook for record linkage

-`Dashboard.ipynb`: The interactive dashboard notebook.
+`4_Dashboard.ipynb`: The interactive dashboard notebook

-`[Final Output] COVID-19 Data and CDC's Tweets Analysis.ipynb `: The main output Jupyter Notebook.

-`scrape_twitter_with_Twint.py`: Python functions to scrape twitter with Twint.
+`scrape_twitter_with_Twint.py`: Python functions to scrape twitter with Twint

-`covid_data_analysis.py`: Python functions to do COVID data cleaning, analysis, and visualization.
+`covid_data_analysis.py`: Python functions to do COVID data cleaning, analysis, and visualization

+`Record_linkage_helper.py`: Python functions for record linkage

+`README.md`: This file

-## Code:
+## sqlcode

 `covid-big-query-by-country.sql` and `covid-big-query-by-state.sql`: SQL scripts to retrieve COVID data from Google Bigquery platform

+## Data

+`covid-data-by-state.csv`: COVID data by states from 2020-01-01 to 2021-02-22, including confirmed and deathes

+`covid-data-US.csv`: COVID data of the US from 2020-01-01 to 2021-02-22, including confirmed and deathes

-`data\governor-twitter-handle.csv`: Specific Twitter handles for each governor
+`governor-twitter-handle.csv`: Specific Twitter handles for each governor

-## Data:

 `cdc_twitter_covid.json`: All CDC Tweets that mention the term 'COVID'